zdravkov/kendo-docs/api/javascript/ui/treeview.md

 ### loadOnDemand `Boolean` *(default: true)*

-Indicates whether the child datasources should be fetched lazily when parent groups get expanded.
+Indicates whether the child DataSources should be fetched lazily when parent groups get expanded.
-Setting this to false causes all child dataSources to be loaded at initialization time.
+Setting this to false causes all child DataSources to be loaded at initialization time.
 Note: when initializing the widget from an array (rather than from a HierarchicalDataSource instance), this option defaults to false, rather than true.

 #### Example - force lazy loading of sublevels